benborgers/www/posts/grid-center.md

 ---
 title: Center vertically and horizontally on the page with CSS Grid
 date: 2020-10-01
+tags:
-tags: programming
+    - programming
+    - css
 ---
 Here's how you can center this div on a page:

 ```html
 <body>